karlambuckner/personal-reflections/README.md

 ## Researching the Interview Process

 _I went to Powell's and found books on the coding interview and how to be a better programmer and approach problems with better strategies.
 The book "The Pragmatic Programmer" was recommended at a Ruby Brigade meetup at New Relic so I got that for future reading.
 I found an awesome diagram of how to go through the process of learing to program to getting a job.
 I realized I have a lot of work I can still do.
 Making a resume is something I know is to come and will need to do.
-Practicing technical interviews and practicing behaviorial interview questions is definitely something I need to spend 10-15 minutes a day doing to feel more comfortable and confident._
+Practicing technical interviews and practicing behaviorial interview questions is definitely something I need to spend 10-15 minutes a day doing to feel more comfortable and confident.
+I also need to clean up my Github, because that's essentaily its own resume of my work.
+This is something I could spend an hour a week doing._

 ![img4](https://user-images.githubusercontent.com/27794720/32394494-8d79c83c-c09a-11e7-96ea-cf00d329c357.JPG)